 If you have already created your game in Tabletop Simulator and want to port it to Tabletop Playground, you can use the TTS Importer application to make the process much easier.
 It will quickly import objects that can be converted to Tabletop Playground.
-Some things can’t be imported automatically though: custom asset bundles, the layout of objects on the table, and scripts have to be done manually.
+Not everything can be imported automatically though, see Limitations and Notes.

 You can find TTS Importer in the